JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 The CUDA ecosystem is the most mature part of Julia's GPU stack, built around NVIDIA hardware.

 [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is the primary interface for programming NVIDIA GPUs in Julia.
-As a meta-package, it bundles a user-friendly array abstraction (`CuArray`), a compiler for writing CUDA kernels directly in Julia, and wrappers for a broad set of CUDA libraries including cuBLAS, cuSPARSE, cuFFT, cuSolver, and cuDNN.
+It bundles a user-friendly array abstraction (`CuArray`), a compiler for writing CUDA kernels directly in Julia, and can be supplemented with wrappers for a broad set of [CUDA libraries](https://github.com/JuliaGPU/CUDA.jl/tree/main/lib) including cuBLAS.jl, cuSPARSE.jl, cuFFT.jl, cuSolver.jl, and cuDNN.jl.
-Most Julia users who target NVIDIA hardware start here and never need to go deeper.
+Most Julia users who only target NVIDIA hardware start here and never need to go deeper.

 [cuTile.jl](https://github.com/JuliaGPU/cuTile.jl) exposes NVIDIA's tile-based programming model, available on Ampere and newer GPUs, through a high-level Julia interface to the Tile IR architecture.
-It shines at fusing complex operations into single kernels and supports specialized numeric types such as FP8 and mixed-precision formats that are central to modern machine learning workloads.
+It can fuse complex operations into single kernels and supports specialized numeric types such as FP8 and mixed-precision formats that are central to modern machine learning workloads.
 Whereas CUDA.jl covers the breadth of CUDA, cuTile.jl is the tool of choice when squeezing maximum throughput out of NVIDIA's latest tensor cores.

 [CUDSS.jl](https://github.com/exanauts/CUDSS.jl) is a Julia wrapper for NVIDIA's cuDSS library, which provides GPU-accelerated sparse linear solvers.
 It exposes three factorization methods (LDU, LDLᵀ, and LLᵀ) and fills a gap left by the main CUDA.jl bundle, since cuDSS remains in preview and is shipped separately.
-The package is particularly relevant to scientific computing applications—optimization, finite elements, graph problems—where sparse system solves are a bottleneck.

 [cuNumeric.jl](https://github.com/JuliaLegate/cuNumeric.jl) wraps NVIDIA's cuPyNumeric C++ API to bring distributed, multi-GPU array computing to Julia.
 It provides an `NDArray` abstraction that supports standard array operations (e.g., broadcasting, matmul) and automatically partitions work across multi-GPU systems without intervention from the user.